 Romance is such a beautiful, diverse genre.
 It can be heart-warming, tear-jerking, or even painfully cringy.
-However, one thing is certain: We’re total suckers for a good love story, especially in February.
+However, one thing is certain: We’re total suckers for a good love story.
 (Yes, even the unrealistic, cheesy ones.)
-Just in time to finish out the month of love, we’ve gathered eight of our favourite romances, from classics to young adult, to fill your free time—and your hearts.
+We’ve gathered eight of our favourite romances, from classics to young adult, to fill your free time—and your hearts.

 The Duke and I by Julia Quinn